Getting invested – how to build your portfolio

 Every investor needs to ask themselves the same basic questions before getting started.
-If you are gearing up to make the move into investing, you’ll need to know what your goals are, how long you expect to invest, how much money you are able to invest and how comfortable you are taking risks.
+If you’re gearing up to make the move into investing, you’ll need to know what your goals are, how long you expect to invest, how much money you’re able to invest and how comfortable you are taking risks.
 And given there are risks involved, you also need to look at how much you could realistically afford to lose.

 Clarify your investment goals

 You might be investing to have enough money for retirement, which could be decades away.
-But equally you could have shorter-term goals, too, like starting a family or buying a larger home.
-You'll invest differently for a goal that's five years away than for one that's 20 years into the future, as a longer time-horizon should, provided you are comfortable doing so, allow you to take on more risk.
+But you could also have shorter-term goals too, like starting a family or buying a larger home.
+You'll invest differently for a goal that's five years away than for one that's 20 years into the future, as a longer time should, provided you are comfortable doing so, let you take on more risk.

-The cost of living will rise over the years so, if you're investing for the long term, you need to take into account a realistic rate of inflation for every year you invest.
-There's no point in getting to retirement age to discover your spending power has been reduced due to this oversight, so make sure you factor in inflation when working out your investment returns strategy.
+The cost of living will rise over the years, so if you're investing for the long term, you need to take into account a realistic rate of inflation for every year you invest.
+There's no point in getting to retirement age to discover your spending power has been reduced, so make sure you factor in inflation when working out your investment returns strategy.

-If you're investing for a shorter-term goal, you may well want to take a cautious approach, because losses can be harder to recover.
-Thinking about how much financial risk you are comfortable exposing yourself to is vital.
+If you're investing for a shorter-term goal, you may want to take a cautious approach, because losses can be harder to recover.
+Thinking about how much financial risk you’re comfortable exposing yourself to is vital.

 Asset allocation – how do you choose what goes where?

 Asset allocation is all about deciding how much of your money you choose to put into different types of investments.
-The main types of assets people rely on for investing are shares, bonds, cash and commercial property - many investors prefer to invest in these via funds too, as their cash is then spreads across a basket of each.
+The main types of assets people rely on for investing are shares, bonds, cash and commercial property.
+Many investors prefer to invest in these via funds too, as their cash is then spread across each.
 By investing across a broad range of assets, it helps you to diversify your risk, as you are not relying on the success of one single investment.

 Always remember the golden rule of investing though, which is the greater the potential returns, the bigger the risk.
 But by combining both investment types, you'll be spreading your risk even further.
 Many investors keep a proportion of their portfolio in cash.
 This provides the necessary 'liquidity' to minimise risk as much as possible and can be used to buy assets if a good opportunity arises.